 On April 8, 2022, the Company granted 400,000 market-based vesting condition options to David Portnoy, Mark Portnoy, and Oleg Mikulinsky in the amounts of 280,000, 100,000, and 20,000, respectively.
 For market-based vesting condition options, accounting principles do not require that the market condition be met in order for the compensation cost to be recognized.
 Fair value of these options has been determined using a Monte Carlo valuation approach and is being recognized over the requisite service period, regardless if the market condition will be met.
 The exercise price of the options is \$12.27 and the calculated fair value of the options is \$2.79.
 These stock options vest immediately when the price of the Company's stock reaches \$25.00 per share during the seven-year option term.
 The grant of these options was approved by the Company's stockholders on October 3, 2022 at the Company's 2022 Annual Meeting.
-As of February 28, 2023 and February 28, 2022, the Company recognized approximately \$96,000 and \$0, respectively, in compensation cost and is reflected as selling, general and administrative expense in the accompanying consolidated statement of income.
-As of February 28, 2023 and November 30, 2022, there was approximately \$767,000 and \$863,000, respectively, of unrecognized compensation cost to be recognized over the remaining requisite service period of 1.96 years.
+For the six months ended May 31, 2023 and 2022, the Company recognized approximately \$195,000 and \$58,000, respectively, in compensation cost and is reflected as selling, general and administrative expense in the accompanying consolidated statement of income.
+As of May 31, 2023, there was approximately \$668,000 of unrecognized compensation cost to be recognized over the remaining requisite service period of 1.71 years.

 On December 23, 2022, the Company entered into new two-year employment agreements (the "Agreements"), effective December 1, 2022, with David Portnoy and Mark Portnoy.
 Per the Agreements, David Portnoy and Mark Portnoy were awarded a signing bonus of a 5-year option to acquire 50,000 and 25,000 shares, respectively, of the Company's common stock, exercisable only if the Company's stock has a closing price at least once during the life of the option above \$8.00.
 These options are considered to be market-based vesting condition options and accounting principles do not require the market condition to be met in order for the compensation cost to be recognized.
 Fair value of these options has been determined using a Monte Carlo valuation approach and is being recognized over the requisite service period, regardless if the market condition will be met.
 The exercise price of the options is \$4.30 and the calculated fair value of the options is \$1.76.
 These stock options vest immediately when the price of the Company's stock reaches \$8.00 per share during the five-year option term.
-As of February 28, 2023, the Company recognized approximately \$15,000 in compensation cost and is reflected as selling, general and administrative expense in the accompanying consolidated statement of income.
-As of February 28, 2023 and November 30, 2022, there was approximately \$117,000 and \$0, respectively, of unrecognized compensation cost to be recognized over the remaining service period of 1.36 years.
+As of the six months ended May 31, 2023 and 2022, the Company recognized approximately \$37,000 and \$0, respectively, in compensation cost and is reflected as selling, general and administrative expense in the accompanying consolidated statement of income.
+As of May 31, 2023, there was approximately \$95,000 of unrecognized compensation cost to be recognized over the remaining service period of 1.11 years.